Tutorial: Restrict Public Access to the Admin Web UI

 The Admin Web Server tab displays.

-For Make the admin web server available on selected interfaces, select an internal interface from the drop-down.
+For Make the admin web server available on selected interfaces, select an internal interface.

 946(or another unused port).Click Save.